Miles Chamley-Watson

-Miles Chamley-Watson (born December 3, 1989) is a British-American right-handed foil fencer.
+Miles Cleveland Chamley-Watson (born December 3, 1989) is a British-American right-handed foil fencer.
 He is a 13-time team Pan American champion, the 2019 team world champion, the 2013 individual world champion, a three-time Olympian, and the 2016 team Olympic bronze medalist.
+Apart from that, he is also the founder of World Fencing League.

 Early life

 Chamley-Watson was born on December 3, 1989, in North London, England, to an Anglo-African mother and an Anglo-Jamaican father.
 He lived in London for the first 10 years of his life before moving to the United States with his mother and stepfather, settling in New York City, while his biological father remained in the United Kingdom.
 After being expelled from several schools as a child due to behavioral problems related to his ADHD, his parents enrolled him in the Quest program at the Dwight School in Manhattan, designed to help students with learning differences.
 As part of the program, Chamley-Watson was required to participate in a sport and was given three options: tennis, badminton, or fencing.
 It was there that he began fencing, encouraged by one of his teachers, Ellen Grayson, whose husband, Eric, coached the fencing program.
 His teachers believed the sport would help him focus and serve as a good outlet for managing his hyperactivity.

 After 9/11, when Chamley-Watson was 12, his stepfather decided to move their family to Philadelphia, Pennsylvania.
 He did not return to New York City until he was 21.